heubachmedia/hmReports-Release/Documentation/Tutorial/HowToStore.md

 ## Format of the Blob

 The hmReports blob is an open format.
 It contains a XML document.
-The blob can be compressed, so you can easily access all reports data:
+The blob is compressed.
+You need to expand the blob to read the XML:

 ```4d
 var $vx_hmreports : Blob